-If you’re new to a vegan diet, baking without eggs or dairy can seem like a challenge.
-However, with a few tips and tricks in my Guide to Vegan Baking, you’ll be a vegan baking pro in no time at all.
+If you’re new to a vegan diet and you aspire to be a successful vegan baker, the idea of baking without eggs or dairy can seem like a challenge.
+However, with a few tips and tricks in my Guide to easy Vegan Baking, you’ll be a vegan baking pro in no time at all.

 Let’s go through the main baking ingredients one by one, and I’ll share with you how I veganize them.